 "Still a few years away."
 Harry interrupted.
 "Let's concentrate on the here and now, OWLs at most."

 Time passed, as it usually does, with its ups and downs.
-Harry practiced Quidditch, but could not go to Hogsmeade as he still lacked the Dursley's written authorization.
+Harry practised Quidditch, but could not go to Hogsmeade as he still lacked the Dursley's written authorization.
 Of course, the fact that he practically changed his aunt into an inflated carnival attraction might explain it.
 He guessed he could try to pass the dementors with his cloak but the Weasley twins thought otherwise.
 They gave him a special map that was invaluable.
-Harry mused, once again, how lucky he was to be friend with the Weasleys.
+Harry mused, once again, how lucky he was to be friends with the Weasleys.
 Following his friend, he had quite some fun playing the invisible ghost, scarring Draco and his stooges.
-Still, he was getting tired of Draco always bugging them unprovoked.
+Still, he was getting tired of the Slytherin always bugging them unprovoked.

 "Did you get it?
 I know Ersatz is quite a complex rune, but…"